 Before we begin, we’ll bust a few bankruptcy myths:

-- There is no “debtor’s prison.”
+- I could go to “debtor’s prison.”
 In the United States, you cannot be jailed for owing money.
 Bankruptcy exists to alleviate you of your debts so that you can start over—quite different from punishing you for them.
 Creditors can certainly take you to court, but jail will not be a punishment if you haven’t broken the law.

 - Bankruptcy affects your spouse’s credit score.
 If you are considering declaring bankruptcy and are married, your spouse’s credit score will be unaffected (assuming the debt is only in your name).